Billionaire Profile

 Philanthropy

-Jerry Yang and his wife, Akiko Yamazaki, are known for their philanthropy, particularly in education, conservation, and the arts.
-In 2007, they donated $75 million to Stanford University, with $50 million going towards the Jerry Yang and Akiko Yamazaki Environment and Energy Building.
-In 2017, they pledged $25 million to the Asian Art Museum in San Francisco.
-Yang also co-founded The Asian American Foundation to address racism against Asian Americans.
+Jerry Yang and his wife, Akiko Yamazaki, are known philanthropists.
+They donated $75 million to Stanford University, contributing to the Jerry Yang and Akiko Yamazaki Environment and Energy Building.
+They also pledged $25 million to the Asian Art Museum in San Francisco.
+Yang co-founded The Asian American Foundation to address racism against Asian Americans.

 Career Milestones